-A house is one thing, a home is another.
+A house is one thing, a your home is another.
 A house provides shelter while a home delivers something more intimate, the difference being one between surviving and thriving.

 Your house is like a garden, tending to you if you tend to it also.
 And what would a garden be without brilliant decorations of flowers and trees?